Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/integration/hai-services.md

 > Yes, in the Platform Administration area, under Integration there is an option to disable HAi services on your instance, or choose from one of the available AI Service Providers.

 #### Who is paying for the HAi Service Provider usage?
 > For now, Hornbill is picking up the bill for these services we provide, so for all customers, the usage of this feature is free of charge when using the OpenAI service provider.
 For HAi Premium option, it is possible to choose regional services from Microsoft Azure, we have UK, EU and USA service providers available for you to choose form.
-It is also possible for individual customers to provide an API/Credentials/Settings ror their own OpenAI or Azure account should they wish to track/manage usage via the AI Services independently of Hornbills own tracking, in this case each customer choosing this option will pay for their own AI services from their chose AI service provider.
+It is also possible for individual customers to provide an API/Credentials/Settings ror their own OpenAI or Azure account should they wish to track/manage usage via the AI Services independently of Hornbills own tracking, in this case each customer choosing this option will pay for their own AI services from their chosen AI service provider.

 #### Can HAi Features be restricted to specific groups of users?
 > No, at the platform level, your instance is configured to use an HAi Service Provider or not.
 However, individual applications on the Hornbill Platform may provide more granular per user/per group access controls for specific HAi features.